BorisSolomonia/tasty_sal_app_2/DEPLOYMENT_ARCHITECTURE.md

 ## Overview

 This document describes the **UNIFIED PRODUCTION DEPLOYMENT** system for the Nine Tones application.
-All previous split deployment methods have been consolidated into a single, consistent workflow.
+All previous split deployment methods have been consolidated into a singlee, consistent workflow.

 ## Architecture Flow